• Cape Meares features the shortest lighthouse and unusually-shaped Octopus Tree

 • The cape and surrounding rocks are home to one of the largest nesting seabird colonies

-A Pacific Coast headland, Cape Meares State Scenic Viewpoint is one of the three capes along the breathtaking 35-mile Three Capes Scenic Route.
-Two other points of the route, Cape Lookout State Park and Cape Kiwanda Natural Area, are also worth visiting.
+Cape Meares State Scenic Viewpoint is a Pacific Coast headland and one of the three capes along the breathtaking 35-mile Three Capes Scenic Route.

 Cape Meares Lighthouse

-Another point of interest is the Cape Meares Lighthouse, the shortest light station on the Oregon Coast , constructed in 1890 on the basalt outcropping jutting a half-mile into the ocean.
-Standing 217 feet above the ocean, the 38-foot-high lighthouse was Tillamook Bay’s light station until 1963.
+Cape Meares Lighthouse is the shortest lighthouse on the Oregon Coast, constructed in 1890 on the basalt outcropping.
+Standing 217 feet above sea level, the 38-foot lighthouse served as Tillamook Bay’s primary light station until 1963.

 A 0.2-mile paved trail leads from the parking area to the lighthouse.
-The trail along the coastal vegetation features breathtaking ocean views and an interpretive board explaining the history and local wildlife.
+The path winds through coastal vegetation and offers sweeping ocean views, along with interpretive signs about local history and wildlife.

 Octopus Tree